 We were briefed again on the rules of swimming with the whale sharks and were required to acknowledge all the requirements before we grabbed our gear and prepared to jump into the ocean.

 As I sat on the edge of the boat, I realized I was slightly scared to enter the water as the large sharks swam just under the surface.

 Once the air bubbles cleared from my plunge off the boat, I found myself face to face with a 28-foot whale shark that was making its way right at me.
-The sharks eyes peered at me as he made his way though the water past me.
+The shark’s eyes peered at me as he made his way through the water past me.

-In a moment that seemed to last for minutes, but in reality was only a few seconds, the whale shark was gone.
+In a moment that seemed to last for minutes, but in reality, it was only a few seconds, the whale shark was gone.

 I was snapped out of my awe by our guide as he signaled to the boat to come and pick us up.
 I stumbled back onto the boat in disbelief, was I really just a few feet away from the largest fish in the world?
 Lina was already sitting on the edge of the boat and ready to go.

 Now, the whale shark I swam with was gone but a new one had already replaced it near our boat.
 Lina’s experience was as magical as mine and she had a slower, even larger whale shark swim with her.

 I appreciated the grace of the whale shark from the boat as I watched the experience unfold in front of me.
 She came out of the water with a huge grin on her face.

 We ended up with two chances each to swim with the whale sharks and the second chance was as magical as the first.
 That feeling I got jumping into the open water on the first jump didn’t really go away.

 This was the open ocean, after all.
 However, once those bubbles cleared again, my eyes could not believe the sight of the large whale shark swimming right next to me.